wiwinsigall/weather_project/README.md

 #### 🔁 Flask Application Workflow
 1. **Upload Image:** Users can upload sky images in JPG, JPEG, or PNG format.
-2. **Weather Prediction:** The model classifies the image and predicts the weather condition (sunny, cloudy, or rainy).
+2. **Weather Prediction:** The model classifies the image and predicts the weather condition (shine, clody, or rainy).
    - The web interface displays the predicted class and confidence level for the uploaded image.

 ### 🌐 Website Interface